Wildlife parks, zoos and animal farms near Brisbane

 Brisbane’s favourite native animal sanctuary, Lone Pine is the world’s first and largest koala sanctuary.
 Here you can meet more than 130 koalas, hand-feed kangaroos without barriers and encounter other Australian wildlife.

 This free-to-visit koala centre is located 25km south of Brisbane and is home to a number of educational koalas.
 You can’t touch or hold the koalas, but can see them up close from two viewing platforms.
-There is also an information centre to learn more about koalas.
+There is also an information centre to learn more about these cuddly animals.

 Entry is free.
-Open 10am-4pm daily.
+Open 9am-4pm daily.
 Suitable for wheelchairs.

 Just 12km from Brisbane CBD, the wildlife centre is home to native wildlife kept in exhibits that mirror their actual habitat.
 Take a glimpse inside the nocturnal house or walk through the subtropical aviary that replicates the lush rainforests of the D’Aguilar Range near the centre.
 Be sure to stop by the centre’s most famed attraction – the Gondwana Platypus Rockpool.